cyrwise/CalPolySLO-DBC2023-Milestone1/README.md

-# Milestone1 of the 2023 CS-AI CalPolySLO Developer Bootcamp
+# Milestone 1 of the 2023 CS-AI CalPolySLO Developer Bootcamp